uoregon-libraries/rais-image-server/README.md

 bitonal, even for gray/bitonal images.

 It should also be noted that GIF output is amazingly slow.
-Given that GIF output isn't even an IIIF level 2 feature, we aren't planning to put much time into troubleshooting the issue.
+Given that GIF output isn't even a IIIF level 2 feature, we aren't planning to put much time into troubleshooting the issue.
 GIFs are available if you explicitly enable them (via a capabilities file), but should be avoided except as one-offs.